University of South Florida - Department of Civil & Environmental Engineering

 Why you should consider this program

 The fields of Civil and Environmental Engineering have long been known for their breadth and ability to adapt to the new technological, societal, and global problems facing society and the environment.
 Coverdell Fellows in our program should want to merge their graduate education with interdisciplinary training and issues of community participation, sustainable development, and global engagement.
 Graduates of the programs are prepared for careers with governmental agencies, nongovernmental organizations (NGO's), or private industry and firms involved in planning, design, research and development, or policy.
-Fellows can integrate graduate certificates in International Development Engineering or Water, Health, and Sustainability into their degree program.
-Directors and affiliated faculty have extensive experience in education, research, and service related to developing and assessing innovative technology, community participation, sustainability, and global engagement.
+Fellows can integrate graduate certificates in Engineering for International Development or Water, Health, and Sustainability into their degree program.
+Directors and affiliated faculty have extensive experience in education, research, and service related to developing and assessing innovative technology, community participation, sustainability, humanitarian assistance, and global engagement.
 We can accommodate a wide variety of COS dates because we admit students throughout the year.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|